NAACP calls for boycott of Southern college sports programs over voting rights - WTOP News

 The NAACP’s campaign calls out Alabama, Florida, Georgia, Louisiana, Mississippi, Texas and South Carolina as states to boycott, arguing that the athletic programs of those states’ flagship universities are especially reliant on Black athletic talent and should protect Black political interests.

-“Black athletes should not be asked to generate wealth, prestige, and power for state institutions while those same states strip political power from Black communities,” said Johnson.
+“Black athletes should not be asked to generate wealth, prestige, and power for state institutions while those same states strip political power from Black communities,” Johnson said.

+The timing of the initiative comes at a moment in the college athletic calendar that might make it difficult for it to have any immediate impact.
+The transfer portals for the high-profile Division I sports of football and basketball are all closed until 2027.

+There may be an opportunity to influence prominent high school recruits who are still weighing their college prospects for the fall of 2027 and beyond.
+While many schools have received nonbinding verbal agreements from football and basketball players, those agreements won’t become official until late fall at the earliest.

 Black lawmakers themselves are also putting pressure on athletic leagues to take action against Republican-led states that may redistrict longtime Black members of Congress.